North Korea unexpectedly frees American Jeffrey Fowle

 The United States will continue to work actively on those cases, he added.

 Miller was arrested in April for a separate incident.
-The longest to be held by North Korea is Bae, a Korean-American missionary arrested in November 2012 and sentenced to 15 years hard labor.
+The longest to be held by North Korea is Bae, a Korean-American missionary arrested in November 2012 and sentenced to 15 years hard labour.

 North Korea made it a condition of Fowle's release that the U.S. government transport him out of the country and set a time for him to be picked up, U.S. officials said.